Ari-Zerner/blog/content/recipes/Meals/potato-curry.md

 Directions:
 1) Peel and cube all potatoes.
 2) Place potatoes in a pot and fill with water until potatoes are covered.
-Add 2 tsp of salt.
+Add 2 tbsp of salt.
 3) Bring potatoes to a boil over high heat, then reduce heat to medium and simmer until tender, 10-15 minutes.
 Continue recipe while potatoes simmer.
 Drain potatoes in a colander when they are ready.
 4) Dice onion, mince garlic, drain beans, and peel and mince ginger.
 5) Heat oil in a large skillet over medium heat.
 While oil heats, measure the seasonings (cumin, chili powder, curry powder, garam masala, and 2 tsp salt) into a bowl.